Joseph Lawson Howze: Early life

-Howze was born in Daphne, Alabama.
-He was the oldest of four children born to Albert Otis Howze Sr. and Helen Lawson Howze.
+Joseph Howze was born on August 30, 1923, in Daphne, Alabama.
+He was the oldest of four children of Albert Otis Howze Sr. and Helen Lawson Howze.
 His mother died when he was five.
 He had six siblings in total.
 He grew up with neighbors who were Catholic and attributed his Catholicism to that influence.

-He attended kindergarten at Most Pure Heart of Mary School in Mobile.
+Howze attended kindergarten at Most Pure Heart of Mary School in Mobile, Alabama.
 He was later transferred to the segregated public schools of Mobile, graduating from Mobile County Secondary School in 1944.
 Howze originally aspired to become a doctor and studied chemistry, biology, and physics.
-He graduated from Alabama State Branch Junior College in 1946.
-In 1948 he earned a Bachelor of Arts degree from Alabama State University.
+He graduated from Alabama State Branch Junior College, now known as Bishop State Community College, in Mobile in 1946.
+In 1948, he earned a Bachelor of Arts degree from Alabama State University in Montgomery, Alabama.

 Howze converted to Catholicism in 1948, taking the name baptismal name of Joseph.
-He later entered the seminary for the Josephites, studying at Epiphany Apostolic College in upstate New York.
+He later entered the seminary for the Josephites, studying at Epiphany Apostolic College in New Windsor, New York.
 He then taught science in the public school system and was later hired to teach at St. Monica School in Tulsa, Oklahoma, in 1952.

-Catholic priesthood

-After expressing a renewed interest in the priesthood, Howze was accepted to study for the priesthood at Christ the King Seminary at St. Bonaventure University in New York (receiving his Doctor of Divinity in 1959), and was ordained for the Diocese of Raleigh on May 7, 1959.
-He then served as a pastor in Asheville.
+After expressing a renewed interest in the priesthood, Howze was accepted to study for the priesthood at Christ the King Seminary at St. Bonaventure University in St. Bonaventure, New York.
+He received his Doctor of Divinity degree there in 1959.

+Priesthood

+Howze was ordained to the priesthood for the Diocese of Raleigh at the Cathedral of the Sacred Heart in Raleigh, North Carolina, by Bishop Vincent Stanislaus Waters on May 7, 1959.
+Howze later served as a pastor at a parish in Asheville, North Carolina.

+Auxiliary Bishop of Natchez-Jackson

-On November 8, 1972, Howze was appointed Auxiliary Bishop of Natchez-Jackson, Mississippi, and Titular Bishop of Maxita by Pope Paul VI.
-He was consecrated to the episcopate on January 28, 1973, by Archbishop Luigi Raimondi, the Apostolic Delegate to the United States, with Bishops Harold Robert Perry, S.V.D., and Joseph Bernard Brunini serving as co-consecrators.
+On November 8, 1972, Howze was appointed auxiliary bishop of Natchez-Jackson and titular bishop of Maxita by Pope Paul VI.
+He was consecrated at the Jackson Municipal Hall in Jackson, Mississippi, on January 28, 1973, by Archbishop Luigi Raimondi, with Bishops Harold R. Perry and Joseph Brunini serving as co-consecrators.

+Bishop of Biloxi

-When the Diocese of Biloxi was created in 1977, Howze was appointed its first bishop.
+When Paul VI erected the Diocese of Biloxi on March 1, 1977, he named Howze as its first bishop.
 He was the first openly Black bishop to head a diocese in the United States.

-He retired June 6, 2001, and died January 9, 2019, in Ocean Springs, Mississippi, at the age of 95.
+Howze retired as bishop of Biloxi on June 6, 2001.
+He died on January 9, 2019, in Ocean Springs, Mississippi, at the age of 95.